If I'm short, is my vagina short, too?

-The vaginal canal in any woman isn't even one static size, anyway: it changes.
+The vaginal canal in any person isn't even one static size, anyway: it changes.
 When we're less aroused, the vaginal walls are tighter, and the back of the vagina and cervix are closer to the opening.
 When we become highly sexually aroused, the cervix pulls back, the back of the vagina "tents" and makes that canal longer, and the whole of the vagina and vaginal opening loosen.

 As well, usually for couples new to intercourse, even if everyone's size is a puzzle-piece perfect fit, for at least the first few times, deep vaginal entry probably won't feel so good, both because it's new, and because often everyone is so nervous and anxious that high arousal during first intercourse can be unlikely (so your vagina won't loosen and expand as much as it could otherwise).
 You and your partner may want to be a bit more gradual than that, depending on how it feels for you as you go.